 Over time, any sterling silver jewelry findings exposed to air will tarnish.
 Sterling silver is 92.5% silver and 7.5% other metals.
-It is the other metals, primarily copper, that makes sterling silver tarnish.
-The copper reacts to the moisture and sulfur in the air, causing sterling silver to tarnish.
+It’s the other metals, primarily copper, that make sterling silver to tarnish.
+The copper reacts to moisture and sulfur in the air, causing the sterling silver tarnish.
 Silver tarnishes faster in areas with high humidity and air pollution.
-Chemicals (hairspray, perfume, deodorant, body lotion, bleach, etc) as well as acidic foods can speed up the tarnishing process.
+Chemicals like hairspray, perfume, deodorant, body lotion, bleach, etc., can speed up the tarnishing process.

-- The best way to prevent tarnishing is to store clean, dry sterling silver in a dry airtight container, like a ziplock bag.
+- The best way to prevent tarnishing is to store clean, dry sterling silver in a dry airtight container, like a Ziploc bag, Tupperware, etc.

-- An anti-tarnish strip with the silver jewelry in a ziplock bag will help fight against tarnish.
+- An anti-tarnish strip with the silver jewelry in a Ziploc bag or airtight container helps to absorb tarnish-causing elements.

-- Don’t leave silver jewelry in the bathroom, and do not wear it the shower, swimming pool or hot tub.
-Humidity can speed up the oxidation process that produces tarnish.
+- Don’t leave silver jewelry in the bathroom unprotected, and do not wear it the shower, swimming pool or hot tub.
+Humidity and moisture can make tarnish appear faster!

-- Minimize sterling silver’s contact to chemicals (hairspray, perfume, body lotion, bleach, etc.).
+- Minimize sterling silver’s contact to chemicals found in hairspray, perfume, body lotion, makeup, etc..

-- After taking off silver jewelry, clean it with a dry soft cloth before putting it back into an airtight container.
+- After taking off your silver jewelry, clean it with a dry soft cloth, or polishing cloth, before putting it back into an airtight container.

 - A general rule of thumb for silver jewelry: it should be the last thing put on before leaving the house, and the first thing removed when returning home.

-If the polishing cloth doesn’t work, wash silver jewelry (without gemstones or pearls) in warm water containing a few drops of mild dishwashing liquid.
+- If the polishing cloth doesn’t remove all the tarnish, wash silver jewelry (without gemstones or pearls) in warm water with a few drops of mild dish washing liquid.
 Immerse the sterling silver in the water and gently hand wash.
-Use a cotton swab for tight corners.
-A soft baby toothbrush can be used for more abrasive cleaning when needed.
+Use a cotton swab for tight corners, or soft baby toothbrush can be used for more abrasive cleaning if needed.

-If the jewelry contains gemstones or pearls, do not submerge the entire piece into water.
-Instead, use a cotton swab with mild dishwashing liquid to wash only the silver.
-Thoroughly rinse and completely dry the sterling silver before storing, as moisture is one of the factors that contribute to tarnishing!
+- If the jewelry contains gemstones or pearls, do not submerge the entire piece into water.
+Instead, use a cotton swab with mild dish washing liquid to wash only the silver.

-If this process has not removed the tarnish on the sterling silver, it may require a visit to a professional jeweler who will either clean the sterling silver with an ultrasonic cleaner, or buff it with stages of abrasive paper.
+- If this process has not removed the tarnish on the sterling silver, it may require a visit to a professional jeweler who will clean your jewelry with more advanced techniques and equipment.

-We do not recommend using toothpaste or baking soda for cleaning as it may scratch the surface of the silver.
+- We do not recommend using toothpaste or baking soda for cleaning as it may scratch the surface of the silver.
 Do not harsh chemicals such as bleach, acetone, etc, to clean your silver because they can actually make silver more dull, and ruin the surface.